 Recreational activities in the vicinity of the mine cover a range of activities.
 The activities can be either passive or active in nature.
-For the purpose of this study, passive activities are taken to include activities that do not involve much movement around site with little potential to disturb soil or vegetation.
-Examples of passive activities include observing the mine from the road side, or picnicking near the mine.
+For the purpose of this study, passive activities are taken to include activities that do not involve much movement around a site with little potential to disturb soil or vegetation.
+Examples of passive activities include observing the mine from the road side or picnicking near the mine.
 Active activities are taken to include activities that involve greater movement around the site with increased potential to disturb soil or vegetation.

-Passive activities tend to occur around the northern fringe of the mine site, along the Bundarra - Barraba Road.
+Passive activities tend to occur in proximity to the road around the northern fringe of the mine site, along the Bundarra - Barraba Road.